ligato/cn-infra/docs/tutorials/02_plugin-deps.md

 }
 ```

 If the config file is not found, the `LoadValue` will return false.
+If the configuration
-On parsing issues it will return an error.
+cannot be parsed, the function will return an error.

-Complete working example can be found at [examples/tutorials/02_plugin-deps](https://github.com/ligato/cn-infra/blob/master/examples/tutorials/02_plugin-deps).
+The complete working example can be found at [examples/tutorials/02_plugin-deps](https://github.com/ligato/cn-infra/blob/master/examples/tutorials/02_plugin-deps).